awsdocs/aws-elemental-medialive-user-guide/doc_source/how-to-read-the-support-information.md

 1. Find the table for your output container\.

-1. In that table, find the container type of the input you have been provided with and then find the input captions that are in that container\.
+1. In that table, find the container type of the input that you have been provided with, and then find the input captions that are in that container\.

-1. In the third column, look for the output caption format you require\.
+1. In the third column, look for the output caption format that you require\.

    If the format is listed, then your input is suitable\.